QiRi92/data_science/time_series_forecasting/README.md

 For more help, see the post:

-- <a href="">How to Create an ARIMA Model for Time Series Forecasting with Python</a>
+- <a href="https://github.com/QiRi92/data_science/blob/main/time_series_forecasting/arima_model.md">How to Create an ARIMA Model for Time Series Forecasting with Python</a>

 ## <a id="lesson07">Lesson 07: Hello World End-to-End Project</a>